 If you take the stipend, then you could potentially face a greater risk of financial losses due to missed hours or cancelled shifts.
 Whether or not you face a greater risk depends on the company you work with because different companies handle this in different ways.

-The issue here is that almost every company, if not every company, includes a clause in the contract pertaining to penalties for missed hours or cancelled shifts.
+The issue here is that most companies include a clause in the contract pertaining to penalties for missed hours or cancelled shifts.
 And remember, while it’s true that most travel nursing contracts include a “guaranteed hours” clause, these clauses typically allow a certain number of cancelled shifts per 13 week contract and they never cover missed hours (ie calling in sick or scheduled time off).

 The missed hours/cancelled shift penalties are typically equal to the value of all the stipends and are quoted as hourly figures.
 For example, if the lodging stipend, M&IE stipend and travel stipend had a combined value of $22 per hour, then the penalty for missed hours would be $22 per hour.
 These clauses exist to ensure that the agency doesn’t have to pay if the hours aren’t worked because the agency can’t bill the hospital if the hours aren’t worked.